theKinsley/theKinsley/README.md

 Here's Kaiel (or Kinsley, whatever😶‍🌫️)

-Currently studying Multimedia Information Processing at Peking Univ. / Graduated from Dept. CSE at National Sun Yat-sen Univ.<br>
+Currently studying Multimedia Information Processing at Peking Univ. / Graduated from Dept. CSE at National Sun Yat-sen Univ.

 Little to share here, but appreciate everything I got🥲

 - *Being alive is all you need*